 Last week was a great week and thank you to all those who asked me questions on twitter @CollegeCashMan, and t o my new newsletter subscribers.
 Heres a summary of what I put out this week, and a couple of other funny articles.

 For every ten parents that think applying for small scholarships are waste of time, there is that one mother who knows that staying out of debt is cheaper than the hour someone may spend applying for more aid.
 Checkout this article and understand avoiding student debt takes a multi-step approach.

-Here I highlight my favorite podcasts for parents of college-bound teens in admissions, financial aid, test prep, college advising, and everything in between.
-Some great podcast finds out there hosted by Lauren Gaggioli @HigherScoresLor, Sia Knight @SiaKnight, and Celeste Horton @CelestHorton.
+Here I highlight my favorite twitter feeds for parents of college-bound teens that focus on real listed scholarships.
+Some great podcast finds out there hosted by @ScholarshipGuru, @ScholarshipCntr, and @Scholarships360

 Worst Tweet of the Week

-This weeks award goes to @lessiasmore for the tweet that shows that some kids just hate the effort of scholarship applications.
+This weeks award goes to @tamara_kayyyy for the tweet that shows that some kids just hate the effort of scholarship applications.
 For any parent reading this, take heart!
-In all likelihood she will do a poor job of paying attention, miss fine details, and ultimately not win.
-If your kids is competing for the same funds, their odds of winning just got better.
-Thanks Alessia for opting out so the motivated can move forward.
-Quick note; poor attitudes usually result in poor outcomes.
+In all likelihood this student will do a poor job of paying attention, miss fine details, and ultimately not finish college if they expect everything to be handed to them.
+If your kid is competing for the same funds, their odds of winning just got better.
+Again, poor attitudes usually result in poor outcomes.